brandoyts/exercises/README.md

-# excersices / algorithm practice
+# exersices / algorithm practice
 this is for my learning purposes